1jour1vin

 Manuals

-Traditional Champagne method, vinification avoiding premature oxidation, malolactic fermentation for some of the wines, moderate dosage.
+Traditional Champagne method, vinification designed to prevent premature oxidation, malolactic fermentation for some of the wines, moderate brut dosage

 Livestock farming

-Minimum 3 years in the cellar of the House on lees, at a constant temperature of 11°C and 20 to 30% reserve wines managed in solera and aged in wood.
+Aged for at least three years in the winery’s cellars on the lees, at a constant temperature of 11°C, with 20 to 30% of the wine consisting of reserve wines managed using the solera system and aged in oak

 Alcohol content